Jamaica College: STEAM Infusion Project

-Inclusive in the STEAM initiative, is the Dr. Joseph L. Tait Bursary Fund with initial funding of USD 50,000 (JMD 6.6 million).
+Inclusive in the STEAM initiative, is the Dr. Joseph L. Tait Bursary Fund with initial funding of US$50,000 (JMD 6.6 million).
 This scholarship fund will benefit talented and deserving Jamaica College Students and the first recipient was J’voughnn Blake, the outstanding student-athlete.

 STEAM has its basis in the STEM learning initiative as well as adding Art as a component of the curriculum to stimulate creativity, beauty and technical proficiency.

 Extracurricular

 Extracurricular activities exist for all students and generally voluntary activities.

 Activities

 Cadet

 The Jamaica College Cadet Unit (JCCU) is a member of the first battalion of the Jamaica Combined Cadet Force (JCCF).
 The unit has over 90 members.
 It is the headquarters company and one of the first cadet unit established in Jamaica under the Army and Air Cadet Force which was established on 1 November 1943.